conestack/node.ext.ldap/src/node/ext/ldap/_node.rst

     >>> node.keys()
     Traceback (most recent call last):
     ...
-    RuntimeError: Key not unique: rdn='ou=customer3'
-    (you may want to disable check_duplicates).
+    RuntimeError: Key not unique: rdn='ou=customer3' (you may want to disable check_duplicates)

 We need a different key.
 As a side-effect a filter will be used: '(cn=*)'::